caseyscarborough/fae/README.md

 ## Using the API

 You can also use the library directly if you'd rather run your own scripts.

-Here is an example usage:
+### Basic Usage

 ```rb
 require 'fae'